Guadix Cathedral

-Guadix Cathedral, Cathedral of Guadix, or Cathedral of the Incarnation (Catedral de la Encarnación) is a Roman Catholic church in Guadix, province of Granada, Spain.
-Construction of the building began in the 16th century and was completed in the mid-18th century.
-It is in the Baroque style.
+The Cathedral of the Incarnation (Catedral de la Encarnación) is a Roman Catholic cathedral in Guadix, Spain.
+Construction began during the 16th century and was completed by the mid-18th century.
+It is the seat of the Diocese of Guadix.

 Location and historical context

 Guadix is believed to be one of the oldest diocesan seats in Spain; tradition has it that the diocese was founded by Saint Torquatus of Acci in the first century A.D.
 The cathedral sits on the site of an earlier Hispano-Visigothic church extant in the 10th century, and which functioned during the Islamic period as a mosque.

 During the Reconquista, Guadix was captured by the Christian forces in 1489, and the Hispano-Visigothic church was reestablished as the seat of a bishopric.
 It was given the name of the Church of Saint Mary of the Incarnation (Iglesia de Santa María de la Encarnación), was made a cathedral by a bull of Pope Innocent VIII, and was somewhat expanded under the direction of Pedro de Morales.

 Plans were made to replace the old church with a Gothic cathedral as a symbol of the Reconquista, but by the time construction began, that style was already considered antiquated.
 Cardinal Ávalos and others wanted a cathedral more in accord with the style of the times.
 Diego de Siloé was commissioned in 1549 to develop a design reflecting the influence of the cathedrals of Málaga and Granada.
-The apse, part of the crossing, the chapel of Don Tadeo and parte part of the sacristy were completed according to Siloé's plan.
+The apse, part of the crossing, the chapel of Don Tadeo and part of the sacristy were completed according to Siloé's plan.